jSchmidt-design/irTactile/README.md

 As of now the following filters can be used to modify the stream:
 - **Low Pass**: 2nd order Butterworth.
 Gain reduction -3db at cutoff frequency.
 - **High Pass**: 2nd order Butterworth.
 Gain reduction -3db at cutoff frequency.
+- **Peaking Filter**: In case the final mix might have peaks beyond the clipping range, this can be used to bring the peaks down without having to reduce the volume overall.
+  - **Frequency**: Center frequency.
+  - **Q Factor**: Q controls the width/steepness of the filter.
+  - **Gain**: Boost/Cut.
+- **EQ**: An Equalizer based on multiple peaking filters.
+REW generated filter can be directly imported.
 - **Limiter**: In case the final mix might have peaks beyond the clipping range, this can be used to bring the peaks down without having to reduce the volume overall.
   - **Threshold**
     Controls when limiter starts working